alienflip/Scaffold-Algo/README.md

 ## Set network config + account config

+> in `scaffold-algo-config.json`

-in `scaffold-algo-config.json`, insert the API key from purestake in the `key` field
+insert the API key from purestake in the `key` field

+insert your account mneumonic in the `mneumonic` field

 ## Compile + deploy contract